ChEmpower

 Series B in 2020

-Spectrum Materials is a Chinese company that focuses on supplying high-purity specialty gases and materials for the semiconductor industry.
-The firm specializes in the development of electronic gases and ultra-high-purity germane materials, which are essential for advanced semiconductor manufacturing.
-By providing high-quality and reliable products, Spectrum Materials supports the needs of the chip manufacturing sector, contributing to the advancement of technology in this critical field.
+Spectrum Materials is a Chinese company that specializes in supplying high-purity specialty gases and materials for the semiconductor industry.
+The firm focuses on the development of electronic gases and ultra-high-purity germane materials, which are essential for advanced semiconductor manufacturing.
+By providing high-quality and reliable products, Spectrum Materials supports the chip manufacturing sector, ensuring that manufacturers have access to the materials necessary for producing cutting-edge electronic components.

 ProPlus Design Solutions